TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-outages.md

 ## **Recommended Documents**

-* Please refer to mentioned ICM to know current status and RCA about ongoing issue.
+* Please refer to mentioned ICM to know current status and RCA